- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 There are loads of awesome free SFX available to video creators online.
 We have our own selection available via the Accusonus SFX Cellar, and our Free SFX Collection, and video platforms like YouTube have their own audio libraries for you to use.

-You’d be forgiven for thinking that, since YouTube provides its own SFX library, you can add these sounds to your videos after uploading – as with annotations and links.
+You’d be forgiven for thinking that, since YouTube provides its own SFX library full of popular YouTube sound effects, you can add these sounds to your videos after uploading – as with annotations and links.
 However, sound has to be added in the editing process before the video is uploaded to the internet.

 If you haven’t got video editing software yet, fear not.
-You’ll find guide to both Free video editors and Professional video editors later in this article, and it’s likely you already have a video editor on your computer and you don’t even know!
+You’ll find guide to both free video editor software and professional video editor software later in this article, and it’s likely you already have a video editor on your computer and you don’t even know!

 How to Add Sound Effects to your video

-Adding sound effects is really simple, and the process is almost identical no matter the software you’re using.
+Adding sound effects for YouTube videos is really simple, and the process is almost identical no matter the software you’re using.
 In our example we’re going to be using Adobe Premiere Pro, but the same method is applicable in almost every video editor.

-For this guide, we’ll be using one of the 100 free sounds in our UI Button SFX Pack, which you can download for free below.
-It contains loads of great user interface sounds, button sound effects, beep sounds and more.
+For this guide, we’ll be using one of the 100 free sounds in our UI Button SFX Pack, a YouTube sound effects pack which you can download as a sound effect pack for free below.
+It contains loads of great user interface sounds, button sound effects, beep sounds and more free sound effects for video editing.

 Step 1: Import your Media